 Triggers, Transboundary Groundwater Objectives and Jurisdictional or Bilateral Water Management actions will be determined at the BMC after signing.
 A Trigger is a pre-defined early warning of change that results in confirmation of the change and Jurisdictional and/or Bilateral Water Management to address the change/trend.
-Multiple Triggers can be set to invoke additional actions as necessary (e.g. degrading conditions).
-A Transboundary Groundwater Objective identifies a change in conditions that if exceeded, results in Bilateral Water Management.
+Multiple Triggers can be set to invoke additional actions as necessary, for example, if there are degrading conditions.
+A Transboundary Groundwater Objective identifies a change in conditions that, if exceeded, results in Bilateral Water Management.
 Methods to develop Transboundary Groundwater Objectives for both quantity and quality will be discussed at the BMC.
 Transboundary Groundwater Objectives will be set for class 3 Groundwater areas in accordance with the RIM approach.
 Transboundary Groundwater Objectives for quantity will be based on the equitable sharing of the sustainable yield of Transboundary Groundwater.